apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**AMPTP Makes Counterproposal To WGA; Negotiations Recess But Will Resume Next Week**
+**Marine charged with sexual assault of 14-year-old girl found at Camp Pendleton**

-You can read more about it [here](https://deadline.com/2023/08/writers-strike-talks-continue-1235460087/).
+You can read more about it [here](https://news.yahoo.com/marine-charged-sexual-assault-14-000531210.html).

 ## Requirements
 - Python 3.8